Skip to main content

 Does it manage the full BAA lifecycle?
 BAA compliance is not just having a template.
 It is knowing which vendors require a BAA, having signed agreements with all of them, tracking their status, and renewing or updating them when relationships change.

 What does the documentation actually prove?
-Compliance documentation exists to demonstrate, in an investigation, that safeguards were in place and operating.
 Platform-generated records — timestamped, user-identified, automatically created — are stronger evidence than manually compiled files.

 Who Needs HIPAA Compliance Software

-HIPAA applies to covered entities — healthcare providers who transmit health information electronically — and their business associates.
+HIPAA applies to covered entities and their business associates.
 In practical terms, this covers:

 • Physician practices of all sizes